baraiyarajat/grocery-store-app-frontend/README.md

 # Grocery Store App

-This is a react based grocery store Full Stack project.
+This is a React.js based grocery store Full Stack project.

 # Backend